 When a middle finger comes between the first and top fingers, we can “roll” the hand between these two extremities (with the middle finger as the central axis) rather than maintaining a tense, rigid (rock-like) immobile extension.
 This is especially useful in fast passages and is equally useful in all the fingerboard regions:

-In concert repertoire we can often reduce the number of extensions through the use of Fingerings to Avoid Extensions.
-One way to do this is to shift more:
+In concert repertoire we can often reduce the number of extensions by changing the fingering in such a way that we shift more, rather than extend:

 3: PRACTICE THEM REGULARLY